Policies and Procedures

 While not the primary means of assessment at A3, standardized tests are one way to measure student achievement.
 All students will take the Oregon Assessment Tests.
 Standardized testing is part of the college application process.
 Most colleges, universities, and scholarship programs require one of two standardized tests: the SAT (Scholastic Aptitude Test) or the ACT (American College Test).
 Accordingly, students at A3 will learn strategies for taking standardized tests as part of their academic preparation.

 Student-led Conferences happen in late October or early November.
 Each student is responsible for arranging a conference with teachers and parents to discuss their learning and the progress through the EDCRO system.

 EDCRO & Juried Reviews happen in early March (called “Mid Year Reviews”) and at the end of the year.
 9th graders focus on their learning over the year and seniors focus on their learning over all four years.
-Sophomores and juniors prepare Juried Reviews who present not only academic, but also artistic progress in front of a panel of specifically chosen art professionals.
+Sophomores and juniors prepare Juried Reviews to present in front of a panel of specifically chosen professionals in the student’s area of focus.

 Grades: Teachers will give proficiency-based numbers, 1-4.
 However, those will be translated to traditional letter grades on report cards.
 Instructors will provide students with grading formulas in course syllabi.